Fine Motor Skills & Handwriting Readiness for Preschoolers

 - Pinch small pieces off a larger ball

-- Flatten the dough, then use cookie cutters to cut shapes
+- Flatten the dough and use cookie cutters

 - Roll small balls using only thumb and fingertips